The SaaS market is big.

 Let SEO do its thing

-If you followed my advice about learning the fundamentals of SEO, your content (Especially written) will continually compound in the SERPs.
+If you follow my advice about learning the fundamentals of SEO, your content (Specially written) would continually compound in the SERPs.

 And, that means more organic traffic and leads for you.